-Celiac disease is a chronic autoimmune disease, which means that individuals cannot “grow out” of it.
-Currently, the only treatment is a lifelong adherence to a strict gluten-free diet.
-For someone with celiac disease, following a gluten-free diet improves quality of life and decreases the likelihood of osteoporosis, intestinal lymphoma, and other associated illnesses.
+Celiac disease is a chronic autoimmune disease, which means that you cannot “grow out” of it.
+The treatment for both celiac disease and gluten sensitivity is lifelong adherence to a strict gluten-free diet.

 Note: Medication is not normally required except in some cases of dermatitis herpetiformis, in which medication such as dapsone or sulfapyridine is administered for a short period of time to control the rash.
 In most individuals, following a strict gluten-free diet greatly reduces symptoms of dermatitis herpetiformis.

 See our Live Gluten-Free section for an overview of the gluten-free diet as well as many other resources for your gluten-free lifestyle!

 Visit the Gluten-Free Allergy-Free Marketplace to browse products and services, create shopping lists and support CDF by ordering gluten-free from Amazon.

 After diagnosis, you should meet with a dietitian/nutritionist experienced with a gluten-free diet.
 This is a critical and important step in understanding how to eat nutritious and safe foods for your body.
 You may also wish to meet with a mental health professional or join a support group to help you address the psycho-social aspects of going gluten-free and coping with a chronic disease.